andyhasit/redrunner/packages/redrunner/README.md

 RedRunner is a JavaScript framework for building dynamic pages and apps.

-It looks like a cross between Vue and React, but works very differently, and because of that:
+It looks like a cross between Vue and React, but works very differently, and as a result:

-1. It is a lot faster.
+1. It is faster than either of those.
-2. It produces smaller bundles.
+2. It produces *much* smaller bundles.
-3. You can solve many problems more easily.
+3. It lets you solve problems more easily, and therefore ship quicker.

 #### How fast is it?